Breastfeeding in Emergencies, Disasters and Power Outages

 Breastfeeding during a disaster

 If your baby must be fed formula, it is important that you prepare it according to the instructions.
 Use uncontaminated or boiled and cooled water.
-If you are regularly feeding your newborn formula and have no clean water or electricity, you are encouraged to reestablish breastfeeding as soon as possible.
+If you are regularly feeding your newborn formula and have no clean water or electricity, you are encouraged to reestablish breastfeeding as soon as possible (See Establishing Your Milk Supply and Triple Feeding for more information).
 The amount of milk your body produces depends on:

 • your milk supply when you weaned.